fri-datascience/course_pou/docs/04-random_variables.md

 - Visual inspection of probability distributions.
 - Analytical and empirical calculation of probabilities based on distributions.
 - New R functions for plotting (for example, _facet_wrap_).
+- Creating random number generators based on the Uniform distribution.